YiLimath/YiLimath.github.io/_posts/2024-09-03-blog-post-1-Birational-ProjectiveCriterion.md

 ---
 title: 'Birational Geometry Reading Seminar Note: Projectivity criterions'
-date: 2024-09-15
+date: 2024-09-25
 permalink: /posts/2024/09/Projectivity/
 tags:
   - Birational geometry
   - Complex Geometry
 ---

 The aim of this note is to summarize the projectivity critera in algebraic geometry.
 Since a morphism is projective iff there exist an relative ample line bundle.
 Thus it's equivalent to find some ampleness criteria.
+Here are the major references of this series of notes [SCV 7]() [Kollar 20](), [CH 24](),

 ---